-- (1) Students whose major is a Second Language should consult an advisor in the Department of Secondary Education before registering in EDSE 368. - (2) Students who have credit in French 30 should register in FREN 211, 212.
-All others consult the subject area advisor. - FREN 211, 212 should be taken in the Preprofessional Year. - (4) Many courses offered by Faculté Saint-Jean may be credited toward the program.
-Consult the subject area which is normally offered in both the Fall and Winter Terms.
-Note: Students whose major is a Second Language should consult an advisor in the Department of Secondary Education before registering in EDSE 368.
-Second Languages: Italian (★18)
+- (1) Students who have credit in French 30 should register in FREN 211, 212.
+All others consult the subject area advisor. - (2) FREN 211, 212 should be taken in the Preprofessional Year - Many courses offered by Faculté Saint-Jean may be credited toward the program.
+Consult the subject area advisor.